-There are many factors behind moisture and mold problems in buildings.
+There are many factors behind moisture and mold damage in buildings.
 Not all of them are due to design or construction errors.
-Maintenance and upkeep of buildings is of great importance in preventing moisture and mold damage.
+Building maintenance and upkeep play a major role in preventing damage.

 In the construction industry, a lot of research has been done, guidelines have been drawn up and methods have been developed to prevent and repair moisture and mold damage.
 Improvements have been made, but there is still work to be done.
 The key to combating moisture problems is that